JoelGonzalez02/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses static units like pixels as well as media queries for multiple layouts.

+A responsive website uses relative units like % as well as media queries for multiple layout breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you are building your website with min-width media queries starting with the smallest size screen and working up to desktop.

+Desktop first means you are using max-width media queries and building your site from the biggest screen size to the smallest.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows you to easily divide by 10 to figure out the size of your rems.

+ e.g 16px /10 = 1.6rem.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to write and store your css codes more efficiently.
+The use of imports, nesting, mixins, and variables make everything much easier.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing is parametric mixins because they allow you to reuse codes that you frequently use while giving you the option to customize certain parameters.
+Nesting items the right way gave me a little trouble at first.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.